tudelft3d/AdTree/README.md

 Some test tree point clouds are provided in the 'data' folder.

 **Note:** When testing on your point clouds, please make sure that:
- - you point cloud represents a single tree (i.e., the tree is segmented out from the background; no ground, no fence...);
+ - your point cloud represents a single tree (i.e., the tree is segmented out from the background; no ground, no fence...);
  - the tree has an upright orientation (i.e., with Z-axis pointing up).

 ---